Creating a BMC Digital Workplace Catalog installation options file

 Parameter name and description Parameter to add in the options file Examples

-Note: The alias can be any valid name, but the same name must be used for all servers in the cluster.
+Note: The alias can be any valid name, but you must use the same name for all servers in the cluster.

 For more information about aliases, see .

-When installing on to secondary servers in a cluster, add the the <
+When installing on secondary nodes in a server cluster, set the value for the

 To customize the installation options file